Rowing News | Anatomy of Failure

 Terhaar believes the men’s eight did “an excellent job of improving and making good steps, especially considering selection was done late and the group got together late.”

 Ellen Minzner, USRowing’s director of para high performance, has a similar take on the plight of the National Team.
 “It shows we’re in a building year.
-Specific to the para program, I thought we had a strong result in the men’s para one single.
+Specific to the para program, I thought we had a strong result in the men’s PR1 single.

 “In the [para] four, while it was behind where we’ve placed historically, it was actually a pretty good race that that crew put together with a very young crew, brand-new coxswain, two brand-new people on the team.”